Tuesday, May 2, 2017

 He expresses the same search for absoluteness, when criticizing the showing of a painting along with trivial objects surrounding it.
 According to him, such display, unlike what happens in museums, detracts the artist's act of mind that precisely isolated his work from the real, and eradicates the uniqueness of such work.
 Making relative, in other words, that which should be absolute.

 Like Kant, Proust does not believe that what is objectively considered reality is ultimately real.
-But, unlike Kant's giving transcendence to practical reason by admitting free will in the realm of ethics, that is, freedom of choice to obey the categorical imperative against all one's possible inclinations and above all determinism, the Proustian mind finds this same freedom in accessing the transcendence of essences, by imaginative and contemplative thought .
+But, unlike Kant's giving transcendence to practical reason by admitting free will in the realm of ethics, freedom of choice to obey the categorical imperative against all one's possible inclinations and above all determinism, the Proustian mind finds this same freedom in accessing the transcendence of essences by imaginative and contemplative thought .